acetaminophen and tramadolPronunciation

 The maximum amount of acetaminophen and tramadol is 2 tablets per dose, or 8 tablets per day.
 Do not take this medicine for longer than 5 days in a row.

-Do not stop using acetaminophen and tramadol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using acetaminophen and tramadol.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using acetaminophen and tramadol.

 Store at room temperature away from moisture and heat.